yinacobian/ViromicsWorkshop/README.md

 ## 3. Phage Genome Assembly

-## 4. Metagenomes to target databases
+## 4. Metagenomes to target databases using FRAP

 4.1 Metagenome to viral refseq using FRAP